 - Grant funding will be provided on a reimbursement basis only, and all requests for reimbursement must be handled through H-GAC.
-All requests for reimbursement must include a progress report on the project in order to justify expenditures. - Grant recipients must agree to provide data related to the results of the project to H-GAC.
+All requests for reimbursement must include the required backup documentation in order to justify reimbursement requests. - Grant recipients must agree to provide data related to the results of the project to H-GAC.
 As appropriate to the project, the grant recipient will also be asked to commit to monitoring the results of the project beyond the grant term, and periodically provide H-GAC additional reports on the status of the project. - Grant recipients must agree to allow staff of H-GAC and/or TCEQ to perform on-site visits to monitor the progress of projects.